appellj/nuntius-bot/README.md

 ## Tasks
 One way to communicate with Nuntius is via text.
-The tasks plugin needs to declare to which text it's need to response AKA scope:
+The tasks plugin needs to declare to which text it needs to response AKA scope:

 ```yml
 tasks: